 Why Athens Tip: get there by 7:00pm

-Hear a Byzantine Choir and follow a candlelit procession through the streets
+Hear a Byzantine Choir and follow a candlelit procession through the streets on Good Friday

 The sanctity of Good Friday also makes it the most unique to witness and participate in.
 On Friday afternoon, services around Athens are conducted and the ritual of dressing the epitaph (tomb of Christ) with flowers takes place and is a real highlight during Greek Easter.